KristijanArmeni/encoders_report/report.md

 ## Extension: Sensory encoding model

-One of the core motivations behind reproducible computational research is that it should, in principle, allow researchers to easily extend and build on the shared work.
+One of the core motivations behind reproducible computational research is that it should, in principle, allow researchers to extend and build on the shared work.
 To further benchmark our replication pipeline, we explored the feasibility of performing a small but meaningful extension to the original semantic encoding model.

-Processing of semantic features in language input is a high-level cognitive process that engages distributed brain networks [@binder_where_2009; @huth_natural_2016].
+Processing of semantic features in language input is considered a high-level cognitive process that engages a broadly distributed set of brain regions [@binder_where_2009; @huth_natural_2016].
+Next to the semantic interpretation of speech, a narrower set of brain areas near the temples, known as superior temporal cortex, processes speech in terms of its low-level acoustic information (e.g., phonemes, syllables) [@hickok_cortical_2007; @obleser_pre-lexical_2009; @price_anatomy_2010].
-As a contrast, we implemented a simpler encoding model based solely on a single one-dimensional acoustic feature of the stimulus, namely, instantaneous fluctuations of the auditory envelope which we termed sensory model.
+To model this, we implemented a simpler encoding model based solely on a single one-dimensional acoustic feature of the stimulus, namely, instantaneous fluctuations of the audio envelope (see Section {ref}`sensory_predictor`) which we termed "sensory model".

+In this experiment we did not have prior results on the same dataset to benchmark against.
+Instead, we constructed a simple control condition by randomly shuffling the target variable (BOLD signals) across time and repeating the regression fitting procedure.
+The performance of the shuffled regression showed virtually no correlation with fMRI data ("x" markers in [](#figure_extension)) suggesting that sensory models uncovered meaningful neural responses to the audio envelope.

-In [](#figure_extension) we report the results of the sensory model.
+Overall, the results of the sensory model ([](#figure_extension)) are broadly consistent with prior work.
-Compared to the semantic model, it captured activity in a more restricted set of brain areas, with peak performance localized to the auditory cortex (AC) – a sensory area involved in early-stage auditory processing.
+Not only did the model perform well above the shuffled baseline, it also captured activity in a restricted set of brain areas, with peak performance localized to the auditory cortex in both hemispheres.
-This observation is broadly consistent with prior work, which has repeatedly shown that activity in auditory cortical regions is strongly modulated by low-level acoustic features, while higher-order language processing recruits a more extensive group of regions including temporal, parietal, and frontal cortices [@hickok_cortical_2007].
+Prior work has reliably shown that low-level acoustic features strongly modulate activity localized to auditory cortical regions [@hickok_cortical_2007; @obleser_pre-lexical_2009; @price_anatomy_2010].

 ```{figure} fig/manuscript_figures/figure3-extension.svg
 :label: figure_extension